How It's Made: Blues Pregame On-Ice Video

-ST. LOUIS (KMOX) – A new hockey tradition becoming as much a must-see event as the National Anthem, is the St. Louis Blues’ pregame video projected onto the ice.
+ST. LOUIS (KMOX) This story was originally posted on May 3, 2016.– A new hockey tradition becoming as much a must-see event as the National Anthem, is the St. Louis Blues’ pregame video projected onto the ice.

 Blues Director of Entertainment, Jason Pippi, believes since the players are at their highest level come playoff time, so should his production.
 That’s why you will only see these videos during the Blues’ playoff run.